tensorflow/tensorflow/tensorflow/lite/examples/label_image/README.md

     -l /data/local/tmp/labels.txt -j 1"
 ```

-then you should see something like the followings:
+then you should see something like the following:

 ```
 Loaded model /data/local/tmp/mobilenet_v1_1.0_224_quant.tflite